wooorm/refractor/readme.md

 1. Prism plugins often deal with the DOM, not Prism tokens
-2. Prism is made using global variables instead of a module format, so all syntaxes below are custom built to work so you can `require` just what you need
+2. Prism is made using global variables instead of a module format, so all syntaxes below are custom built to work so you can import just what you need

 ## Syntaxes

-All syntaxes are included if you `require('refractor')`.
+All syntaxes are included if you `import 'refractor'`.
-If you’re using `refractor/core`, checked syntaxes are always included, but unchecked syntaxes are not and must be `require`d and [`register`][register]ed.
+If you’re using `refractor/core.js`, checked syntaxes are always included, but unchecked syntaxes are not and must be imported and [`register`][register]ed.

 Unlike in Prism, `cssExtras` and `phpExtras` are camel-cased instead of dash-cased.